Have you been tasked with setting up an elevator maintenance contract for the property you manage?

 Early in the process of selecting your elevator maintenance contractor, you need to determine the proprietary aspects of your equipment.
 Any elevator installed over the last 20 years likely has a microprocessor within the heart of its control system.
 Some of these microprocessors were installed with open architecture, to be maintained by anyone.
 However, most systems manufactured by the large elevator suppliers are not viewed as maintenance-friendly by competing maintenance contractors.
 If your elevator equipment has a proprietary system, you may have to settle for reaching whatever deal you can, regardless of how dissatisfied you are with their service.
 The only way to avoid this situation is to purchase truly non-proprietary equipment.

-Maintenance Control Plan
+Maintenance Control Program

-In Ontario, the elevator safety authority (Technical Standards and Safety Authority: TSSA) has implemented new rules requiring all elevators to have a Maintenance Control Plan (MCP).
+In Ontario, the elevator safety authority (Technical Standards and Safety Authority: TSSA) has implemented new rules requiring all elevators to have a Maintenance Control Program (MCP).
 TSSA’s intent is that detailed requirements for safe maintenance of elevators should be implemented and clearly documented in all elevator machine rooms.
 Unfortunately, this is being interpreted by contractors as justifying drastic reductions in the frequency of maintenance.
 The lowered maintenance frequency is being undertaken without any reduction in price.
 It should be noted that TSSA has specifically indicated that MCP legislation was not intended to reduce the amount of required maintenance.